How to practice drawing efficiently n°1 : by considering learning itself as an art.

 Let’s say for instance that you’re practicing making light gradations and you’re having problems getting rid of unwanted transitions that make your work uneven.
 You’ve tried almost everything but you still get these breaks in your drawing.
 You need to research videos of artists executing gradations.
 Youtube is usually a good place to start but odds are you won’t find there exactly what you need.
 However, by following the comments, links to websites or books, it is probable that you will get closer to a solution.

-This can be quite frustrating and can take a long time (days, months, even years).
+This can be quite frustrating and can take a long time (days, months or even years).
 In some cases, the information you’re looking for might not be available or almost impossible to find.
 But you need to keep practicing this frame of mind.
-It is the only way of solving very complex problems and it is totally worth the while in the long run.
+It is the only way of solving very complex problems and it is totally worthwhile in the long run.

-While you are researching, don’t forget to save all the useful links and info (remember our memory problem)!
+While you are researching, don’t forget to save all the useful links and info (remember Proust and our memory problem)!

 To conclude this article, there’s one last thing you need to be aware of.
 You need to know that while you are problem-solving, you will experience a lot of cognitive stress.
 Usage of the analytical parts of our brain is very costly.
 You will get tired more and more rapidly than before.
 Don’t panic if you get angry or frustrated.
-I advise you to take more rests and not practice more than 1 hour a day as a beginner.
+Take more rests and do not practice more than 1 hour per day.
+The shorter and more efficient you can make your practice, the better.
+However, to be a professional, it is essential that you practice every single day.